hengshuaiyao/HengshuaiYao.github.io/README.md

 Hi, my name is Hengshuai Yao.
 I like to be called **_MotorPoet_**.

+After a long time of thinking, I declare, with a firm mind, that I give up research from this moment.
+I will do not submit any paper to any AI conference or journal.
+I will not apply any research position.
+I couldn't find a qualitification that can justify my ability.
+I couldn't take courage to ask for recommendation because the content could hurt their reputation.
+However, I couldn't live with it anymore.
+I will not update this page any more.
+Nor will I visit it in the future.

+For what counts, the following was the content that leads to this decision.

+Dec 26.
+2023.
+Hengshuai.
+Edmonton.

 My research inspired [Gradient TD](https://proceedings.neurips.cc/paper/2008/file/e0c641195b27425bb056ac56f8953d24-Paper.pdf) (Sutton et. al., 2008), [GTD2 and TDC](https://icml.cc/Conferences/2009/papers/546.pdf) (Sutton et. al., 2009).
-GTD and GTD2/TDC were widely acknowledged to stand for and start an important class of off-policy learning algorithms.
+GTD and GTD2/TDC were widely acknowledged to start an important class of off-policy learning algorithms.

 I appreciate Dimitri Bertsekas, Lihong Li, Huizhen Yu and a few others for crediting this paper in providing a new perspective for TD-based policy evaluation algorithms.

-This paper should have been credited by the off-policy learning literature for the source of Gradient descent-based TD ideas as well.
+My preconditioning paper should have been credited by the off-policy learning literature for the source of Gradient descent-based TD ideas as well.
 If you work on GTD and TDC, I think it's not too much to ask you to give me a little credit.
-Why?
 - First, both GTD and TDC were inspired by my work.
 Here is this [preconditioning TD paper](papers/ptd.pdf) (ICML, 2008) where GTD (NIPS, 2008) and GTD2/TDC (ICML 2009) were derived from.
 [Comparison](gtd_novelty.md).
 - Second, if you read my PTD paper, it explains why TDC is faster than GTD (in the steady-state sense), while the TDC paper did not explain anywhere, even though it has "faster" in the title.
 - Third, I also contributed to the development of GTD and TDC too.
 Read the lower bound note below.